| Title: | Dynamic Modeling and Machine Learning Environment |

 |

-The function returns a data frame
+The function returns a data frame with three or four columns

-(if the cut is FALSE
+cut is FALSE).

 Cut |